DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Not to be used for advertising or in a defamatory context.

 Aorta surgery.
-Surgeon closing a patient's chest afterg heart surgery.
-The surgery was carried out to replace an aorta (the body's main artery) that had become dilated due to a bicuspid aortic heart valve (BAV).
+Surgeon using an electric saw to open a patient's chest during heart surgery.
+He is cutting through the breastbone, or sternum.
+This surgery is being carried out to replace an aorta (the body's main artery) that has become dilated due to a bicuspid aortic heart valve (BAV).
 A BAV is a congenital defect of the aortic valve where it has two cusps (sealing flaps) rather than the usual three.
 This can reduce the strength of the descending aorta, leading to an increased risk of dilation or aneurysm.

 Model release available.
 Property release not required.